felipendc/vicyos_music_player_flutter/README.md

 ### Vicyos Music App

-A Flutter application that allows users to play audio files from local storage and listen to radio streamings.
+A Flutter application that allows users to `play audio files from local storage` and listen to `radio streamings`.

 ### Screenshots